-Adding a ventilation system to your home can keep indoor air from turning stuffy and control humidity levels.
+Adding a ventilation system to your home can keep indoor air from being stuffy and control humidity levels.

 How Indoor Air Quality Affects Your Health

-VOCs can be expelled by products in your home, such as building materials, flooring or furniture.
-They can also be detected in various air fresheners and scented candles.
+VOCs can be released by products in your home, such as building materials, flooring or furniture.
+They can also be located in various air fresheners and scented candles.
 Heightened VOCs can result in respiratory irritation, headaches and dizziness, among other issues.

-Many scientific studies have found respiratory diseases, asthma and other health problems are due to inferior indoor air quality.
+Many scientific studies have found respiratory diseases, asthma and other health conditions are due to inferior indoor air quality.
 Allergies can also be worsened by indoor air quality problems.

 10 Signs Your Home has Poor Indoor Air Quality

 - Persistent cold or flu symptoms.
-A sore throat or runny nose that never improves could be connected to air quality.
-This is especially true if you don’t feel sick when you leave your home.
+A sore throat or runny nose that never goes away could be linked to air quality.
+This is especially true if you don’t have symptoms when you leave your home.

 - Watery, itchy or dry eyes.
 Your eyes are sensitive to indoor pollution and may react by turning dry, itchy or watery.